IEC 60309: Pilot contact

 Connectors rated at 63 A and 125 A may optionally feature a 6 mm pilot contact.
-Located at the center of the connector, this smaller pin is shorter than the other pins.
+Located at the centre of the connector, this smaller pin is shorter than the other pins.
 It is designed to make contact after all other pins when a plug is inserted, and to break contact before the others during disconnection.
 The pilot contact is used to switch off the load before separation.
 This is important because disconnecting under load can produce arcing, which may damage the plug and socket and pose a safety risk to the user.

 The pilot pin is located in the centre of main contact circle on 4 and 5-pin connectors.
 On 3-pin (2P+E) connectors, it is located on the contact circle opposite the ground pin.
 The other connectors are located 105° on either side of the earth pin, rather than 120° as in the smaller variants, to make room for the pilot pin.